 In order to apply these to the plan of study, ASU must have official transcripts from the accredited transfer institution.
-The student must have the director's approval for any elective or transfer courses.
+The student must receive the director's approval for any elective or transfer courses.

-The Office of Graduate Education has extensive rules regarding pre-admission credits.
-For complete details, consult the ASU Graduate Policies and Procedures handbook.
+The Graduate College has extensive rules regarding pre-admission credits.
+For complete details, consult the ASU Graduate Policies and Procedures PDF handbook.